nais/doc/docs/auth/reference/README.md

 |-------------------|--------------------|
 | ID-porten         | ✅ Yes, 1 hour      |
 | Entra ID          | ❌ No timeout       |

+If inactivity timeout is not enabled, the tokens within the session are automatically refreshed until the session reaches its maximum lifetime.

 {%- if tenant() == "nav" %}
 !!! info "Automatic session management for ID-porten"